Super Hot September

 The parental units then arrived for a two week visit from Ireland, and for a change we made our way out west to the Uusikaupnki area.

-In the way, myself and d'oul fella stopped off at Turku dump where an number of Caspian Gulls made themselves instantly available.
+On the way, myself and d'oul fella stopped off at Turku dump where an number of Caspian Gulls made themselves instantly available.

-Caspian Gull - 1st Winter a tall, lanky bird with very long scaps and mantle feathers and generally dark tone.
+Caspian Gull - 1st Winter.
+A tall, lanky bird with very long scaps and mantle feathers and generally dark tone.
 Looked new based on the various shots available online, but always difficult to say at this site.

 Caspian Gull - a rather delicate, but crisp and beautiful little female.
 Again, looked like a new bird, but can't be sure.